jostrm/azure-enterprise-scale-ml-usage/README.md

 > [!NOTE]
 >
-> The steps above, will create pipelines in Azure Devops or Github (as GHA workflowws), and the pipelines will setup the AIFactory and AI Factory projects.<br> Read more at [bootstrapping.md](./documentation/bootstrapping.md) section.
+> The steps above, will create pipelines in Azure Devops or Github (as GHA workflowws), and the pipelines will setup the AIFactory and AI Factory projects.
+Before you start with step A or B, you need to have your [bootstrap.properties.template](./bootstrap.properties-.template) <br> Read more at [bootstrapping.md](./documentation/bootstrapping.md) section.
 >

 ## FAQ 03: How to create more projects, of different types?